How should I decide between primary or secondary level teaching?

 You will be recommended for the award of QTS on successful completion of the course, once you have demonstrated that you meet the Teachers’ Standards.
 For most students this happens within a few weeks of the end of the course.
 This process applies to all teacher training routes

-The majority of our students are eligible for bursaries.
-Substantial tax-free bursaries are available.
+Some students are eligible for tax-free bursaries.
 Find out more.

 As an international student, am I entitled to any financial support?